abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

 ## Data Structures

-it's a collection of values (can have relationships between them) which is being manipulated by steps of processes (**Algorithms**)

-> Or: It's a systematic way of organizing and accessing data
+it's a collection of value **stored in memory** that can be manipulated by a set of operations (**Algorithms**).
+It's a systematic way of organizing and accessing data

-They're ways to organize information with **optimal runtime complexity** for different operations
+> They're ways to organize information with **optimal runtime complexity** for different operations or optimal business logic for the case

-- Most programming languages have built-in data structures, but in interviews, you may still be asked about **"inferior"** data structures like queues and linked lists.
+- Most programming languages have built-in data structures, but in interviews, you may still be asked about **"inferior"** data structures like `queues` and `linked lists`.

   - this is done by using the built-in data structures and getting the same result
     - ex: to add to queue -> use array equivalent: `array.insert()`
-  - also if we want to make a class to the data-structure, we can use the built-in data-structure to make it
+  - also if we want to make a class to the data-structure, we can use the built-in data-structure to make it **(Polymorphism)**
     - ex: to make a queue class -> use array to make it and remove some unwanted array-methods
       ![ds-class](./img/ds-class.png)